local-npm/test-local-npm-speed/README.md

 - [Reproduce these results](#reproduce-these-results)

 <!-- /TOC -->

-The test was run on a MacBook Air, with node 5.3.0 and npm 3.3.12.
-I'm on a slow-ish public WiFi at a café in Brooklyn.

 I started off with a small repo of mine, `nolanlawson/tiny-queue`, then moved on to some popular libraries like `lodash/lodash` and `facebook/react`.
 In each case, I'm just cloning the code from Github and running `npm install`.